custom-components/sensor.owlintuition/sensor.owlintuition.markdown

 {% linkable_title Configuration variables %}

-Currently, this platform supports electric probes and solar generators.
-For the electric clamps, triphase installations are supported as well and one needs to specify `mode: triphase` in the configuration (the default mode is `monophase`).

 This platform exposes multiple sensors according to the monitored conditions.
 The type of conditions that can be monitored are:

 - **electricity**: Electrical energy being used.
 - **solar**: Solar power being generated and used.
 - **heating**: Heating system.
 - **hot_water**: Hot water system.

+For the sensors exposing multi-zone data, you can specify the `zone` in the configuration (see below).

+For the electric clamps, triphase installations are supported as well and one needs to specify `mode: triphase` in the configuration (the default mode is `monophase`).

 {% linkable_title Complete example %}